Oddlem/Fosteringpets/Devlog.md

 3/11/2024
 Fixed the movement issue by using booleans to determine whether a key is pressed or not, and move indefinitely until the key is no longer pressed.
 This may cause issues in the future, though I can't predict what the specifics would be.
 I'll have to fix them once they arise.

 3/12/2024
 Created multiple creature objects, implemented a dictionary containing their name and the corresponding main sprite.
 This is preparation for drawing multiple creatures on the screen at the same time, though I'm running into issues implementing this.
 It seems to have something to do with rects, so it might not be difficult to fix.

 3/13/2024
 Cleaned the main file, organized the folders.
 Put gif_test.gif and harold.png in "images", from "placeholder_images".
 I attempted to modualize, however I continued running into the  problem of circular dependancy.
 I decided it would be beneficial to study this more and come back at a later time so that I can focus more on fixing other problems.
+I ran into problems adding multiple creatures on screen, though the problem was simply that I wasn't adding them correctly to the sprite group correctly and it ended up working.

+Summary:
-Added a readme and this devlog.
+-Added a readme and this devlog.
+-Added the ability to draw multiple objects (creatures) on the screen, with working collision.
+-Simplified player movement into functions.
+-Organized the main file.